0101kvmt/zexion/README.md

-# Zexion Website - Client Documentation
+# Gallant Leaf Website - Client Documentation

-Welcome to your Zexion website!
+Welcome to your Galant Leaf website!
 This guide will help you edit content, upload images, and manage your site through GitHub.

 ## 🌐 Website Overview

-Your website is built with Jekyll and hosted on GitHub Pages at: **https://0101kvmt.github.io/zexion/**

 - **Homepage**: Company introduction, social media links, and game announcements
 - **About Page**: Detailed game information, trailer, screenshots, and features